Tuesday marks the start of another anniversary for Amazon, as the e-commerce behemoth holds its eighth Prime Day sales event on July 12 and 13.

-It may feel like it's always been a thing, but the first Amazon Prime Day was on Wednesday, July 15, 2015, to celebrate the 20th anniversary of the site's launch in July 1995.
-Amazon promised a one-day sales event for the site's Prime subscribers that would be "one of the biggest deals extravaganzas in the world," according to then vice president of Amazon Prime, Greg Greeley.
+It may feel like it's always been around, but the first Amazon Prime Day was on Wednesday, July 15, 2015, to celebrate the 20th anniversary of the site's launch in July 1995.
+Now a 48-hour event, at the time Amazon promised a one-day sales event for the site's Prime subscribers that would be "one of the biggest deals extravaganzas in the world," according to then vice president of Amazon Prime, Greg Greeley.

 The first Prime Day included 24 hours of deals for shoppers in the U.S., U.K., Spain, Japan, Italy, Germany, France, Canada, and Austria.
-Prime members ordered 34.4 million items during the event, which became the biggest sales day in Amazon's history, topping 2014's Black Friday, the company wrote in a blog post last month.
+Prime members ordered 34.4 million items during the event, which became the biggest sales day in Amazon's history, topping 2014's Black Friday, the company wrote in a blog post.

 Among the most popular sales items in the U.S. that first year was the Instant Pot 7-in-1 programmable pressure cooker, which sold 24,000 units (compared to just 182 the previous Wednesday), according to Amazon.
-(The following year, Amazon sold a whopping 215,000 Instant Pot cookers, helping to build the product's cult following.
-Last year, Instant Pot sold over 300,000 units over 36 hours for the 2018 Prime Day event.)
+(The following year, Amazon sold a whopping 215,000 Instant Pot cookers, helping to build the product's cult following.)

 Top sellers around the world included Huggies Diapers in Canada, Green Smoothie mix in Japan, Monopoly in France and Croc sandals in Germany and Austria.

 When the first Prime Day launched in 2015, Amazon reportedly had an estimated 40 million U.S. members of its Prime subscription service, which at that time cost $99 per year.
-Today, Amazon reportedly boasts more than 100 million paid Prime subscribers, with an annual membership that now costs $119 per year and provides members with exclusive access to certain deals as well as free two-day shipping.
+Today, Amazon boasts more than 200 million paid Prime subscribers around the world, with an annual membership that recently jumped from $119 per year to $139, and which provides members with exclusive access to certain deals as well as free two-day shipping.

-Amazon expanded last year's Prime Day event to last 36 hours, and it became the e-commerce giant's largest-ever shopping event.
-Prime members bought more than 100 million products during last year's 36-hour event, the company said, with top-selling items including Amazon-made products like the Fire TV Stick streaming media device and the Echo Dot smart speaker.
+Amazon expanded Prime Day to 36 hours in 2018, and it became the e-commerce giant's largest-ever shopping event at the time.
+Prime members bought more than 100 million products during that year's 36-hour event, the company said, with top-selling items including Amazon-made products like the Fire TV Stick streaming media device and the Echo Dot smart speaker.

 Like this story?
 Subscribe to CNBC Make It on YouTube!